Unmortan-Ellary/Vascura-FRONT/README.md

 ### allOrigins

-- Web Search works via allOirgins - https://github.com/gnuns/allOrigins/tree/main
+- Web Search works via allOrigins - https://github.com/gnuns/allOrigins/tree/main
 - By default it will use allorigins.win website as a proxy.
 - But by running it locally you will get way faster and more stable results (use LOC version).